nickpgill/emscdc/about.md

 The CDC work is based on the volunteering participation of its members and associate members.
 We are full of ideas, and there is lots of work to be done.
 We do not receive regular funding from our parent society <a href="http://euro-math-soc.eu/">EMS</a>, and so desperately need help from all mathematicians!

+# Contact

+To contact the CDC, please email <a href = "mailto:cdc-chair@ems-cdc.org">cdc-chair@ems-cdc.org</a>, or contact one of our  If you would like to make a donation to support our work, please go <a href = "http://euro-math-soc.eu/ems_payment_new/ems_cdc_donation.html">here</a>.